rmuraglia/menura-kb/README.md

 # Design goals

-The primary design goal was to create a PCB that would allow you to seamlessly switch between and try out many layouts, gradually reducing your keycount from a 3x5+3 layout like on the [sweep36](https://github.com/sadekbaroudi/sweep36), to 3x5+2 like the [sweep](https://github.com/davidphilipbarr/Sweep), then eventually a 23332+2 like the [hummingbird](https://github.com/PJE66/hummingbird).
+The primary design goal was to create a PCB that would allow you to seamlessly switch between and try out many layouts, gradually reducing your keycount from a 3x5+3 layout like on the [5 column ffkb](https://fingerpunch.xyz/product-tag/ffkb/), to 3x5+2 like the [sweep](https://github.com/davidphilipbarr/Sweep), then eventually a 23332+2 like the [hummingbird](https://github.com/PJE66/hummingbird).
 In parallel to the keycount flexibility, I also wanted it to be easy to try out both a true split layout as well as unibody layouts ranging from the aggressively angled like the [barobord](https://github.com/sadekbaroudi/barobord) to more relaxed angles like the [duet](https://github.com/zzeneg/duet).

 To accomplish this goal, the menura has two key features: